-If you don’t need GPS and are happy with a small display, the Vivosmart 4 is a great option that is priced reasonably.
-Those very serious about running, though, may want to look at something with a bigger screen and GPS.
+If are happy with a small display, the Vivosmart 4 is a great option that is priced reasonably.
+Those very serious about running, though, may want to look at something with a bigger screen and built-in GPS.
 Vivoactive 3 or perhaps the Vivosport are the next step up.

 We are a review site that receives a small commission from sales of certain items, but the price is the same for you.
 Purchasing items by clicking on links in this article allows us to run this website.
 We are independently owned and all opinions expressed here are our own.
 See our affiliate disclosure page for more details.